 Road Traffic Accidents and Jaw Fractures

 When seen in cartoon movies, the “Boom, Bam, Badoom ” is hilarious to watch.
-But in real Life, when Tom hits Jerry with a car, it usually leads to severe trauma and life-threatening injuries.
+But in Real Life, when Tom hits Jerry with a car, it usually leads to severe trauma and life-threatening injuries.
 Road Traffic Accidents are the leading cause of Trauma in developing countries like India.
-This is due to unawareness of safety measures and ignorance of safety laws like wearing a helmet, wearing a seatbelt or simply following traffic rules. we treated one such patient at Richardson’s Hospital.
+This is due to unawareness of safety measures and ignorance of safety laws like wearing a helmet, wearing a seatbelt or simply following traffic rules. we had one such patient at Richardsons Dental and Craniofacial Hospital for jaw fracture treatment.
 The patient 23-year-old male while walking on the road was hit by another vehicle, which caused a fracture of the lower jaw.

 What does the patient present with??